What is Cushing's disease in dogs?

 The pituitary gland sits at the base of the brain and releases the hormone adrenocorticotrophic (ACTH) which tells the adrenal gland to produce cortisol.
 The most common cause of Cushing’s in dogs is a small growth on the pituitary gland or, less commonly, the adrenal gland, which leads to overproduction of the hormone.

-When a dog is given a high level of steroids, for example, to treat immune disorders or allergies, this can also cause Cushing’s disease.
+When a dog is given a high dose of steroids over a prolonged period of time, for example, to treat immune disorders or allergies, this can also lead to symptoms resembling those of Cushing’s disease.

 What does cushing's disease in dogs look like?